marhel/tixy-wasp/README.md

 * escape - exit

 # The tixy function
-The required tixy function has the signature `float int int int -> int` which is `float tixy(float t, int i, int x, int y)` in C syntax.
+The required tixy function has the signature `float int int int -> float` which is `float tixy(float t, int i, int x, int y)` in C syntax.

 * t is the time since start in fractional seconds, so t is unsurprisingly 2.4 after 2.4 seconds.